Disclaimer: I don't own the KuroBasu franchise or its characters, I just like writing gay fiction about them plzkthx

 The pastor cleared his throat, taking his position at the podium like he would at a sermon while Riko and Hyuuga stayed behind him supportively.
 Hyuuga squared his shoulders and straightened his back, trying to match Kiyoshi's imposing posture as much as he could but failing miserably.
 Nonetheless, Kagami observed everyone in the room smiling at the scene.
 Hyuuga commanded their respect in his own way.

 "As you all have noticed by now," Hyuuga began, "we have a new member among us.
-Kagami-kun is a transfer from America, but he was born in Japan and has come to spend a year here to better understand Japanese culture.
+Kagami-kun is a transfer from America, but he was born in Japan and has come to spend a year here to better understand our ways.
 Please treat him with respect."

 Kagami received the chorus of greetings with only mild embarrassment.
 "Thank you for having me," he repeated again.